donaldrich80/modular-gitlab-ci/docs/Getting_Started/quickstart.md

 --8<-- "variables/disable_linting.md"

 !!! info "Linters will not cause pipeline failure if errors are found (but will provide suggestions to correct them)"

-## Extending Functionality

-Additional features can be added by

-### Shell script linting

-To add a job to check shell scripting, add the following to your `.gitlab-ci.yml`

---8<-- "lint/shell/all.md"

-## Stacking Templates

-Modules can be combined to extend functionality.

-### SAST scanning and YAML linting

---8<-- "misc/stack-example.md"